WSFL-TV: Tribune ownership

 On July 10, 2013, Tribune announced plans to spin off its publishing division into a separate company.
-The split was finalized in 2014, and WSFL-TV remained with the Tribune Company (which retained all non-publishing assets, including the broadcasting, digital media and Media Services units), while its newspapers (including the Sun-Sentinel) became part of the similarly named Tribune Publishing Company.
-On February 1, 2017, the station reverted to the "CW South Florida" branding.
+When the split was finalized in 2014, Tribune Company changed its name to Tribune Media and retained non-publishing assets, including WSFL-TV and other stations, while newspapers including the Sun Sentinel became part of the new Tribune Publishing Company.
+In 2015, WSFL debuted another news program from Tribune, NewsFix.